TomSmeets/tlib2/readme.md

-# Tlibc 2.0
+# Tom's Awesome C Library 2.0 (Not a framework)

-NOTE: This is not a framework!
+Why rewrite?
+- Starting from scratch helps with new approaches.
+- Keep The good ideas, skip the bad ideas
+- Each tlibc rewrite was better than the last.

+What is different?
-- This is not a framework
+- This is not a framework!
 - Should work with both Clang and Gcc
 - Most basic entry point possible
-- No 'Global' let 'hot' handle that
+- No single 'Global' type, let 'hot' handle that
-- Decreaese dependency depth
+- Decrease dependency depth
-- So just c strings most of the time
+- Keep C code simple, so just C strings where possible
-- Mem should support any size
+- Memory allocation should support ANY size

-# Memory
-- os_alloc will do it's best to allocate sequential chunkcs

-AAABBB..CC.D.E..FF

-block(next, size)
+- Fully unit test
+- Adding a new program should be no effort